Family Law Attorneys in Beaumont

 Bringing Over 50 Years of Experience to Your Side

 Legal disputes regarding family matters can be very stressful.
 Divorce, child support, custody, visitation, modification, and enforcement affect the lives of many families.
 For over 50 years, the attorneys at Packard & Packard, PLLC have represented Texans on family law matters such as these.

 Let us help you through these issues.
-We will listen to you, discuss your options with you, and work toward a solution that is favorable to you.
+We will listen to you, discuss your options, and work toward a solution that is favorable to you.
 Call (409) 858-0984 or complete an online form for a consultation with a Beaumont family law attorney.

-When filing for a divorce, many people quickly become aware of how complicated the process can be.
+When filing for a divorce in Texas, many people quickly become aware of how complicated the process can be.
 Establishing child custody, analyzing and distributing assets, changing names, and determining child support can quickly become overwhelming.
 These issues can cause a lot of worry and fear.
 We will guide you through these issues with knowledge and experience.
 Let us help you protect your rights and interests as well as provide stability for your children.

 We can help answer some of your questions such as:

 - What are the grounds for filing divorce?

 - Who gets what in divorce?